quicwg/base-drafts/draft-ietf-quic-recovery.md

 QUIC ends a loss epoch when a packet sent after loss is declared is acknowledged.
-TCP waits for the gap in the sequence number space to be filled, and so if a segment is lost multiple times in a row, the loss epoch does not end.
+TCP waits for the gap in the sequence number space to be filled, and so if a segment is lost multiple times in a row, the loss epoch may not end.
 Because both reduce CWND only once per epoch,  QUIC may reduce congestion window multiple times in the same circumstances TCP only reduces the congestion window once.